 If a child or parent develops a significant health issue, the Consent Order may need to be updated to include:

-• New medical responsibilities for each parent, such as who takes the child to doctor’s appointments or administers medication.
+- New medical responsibilities for each parent, such as taking the child to doctor’s appointments or administering medication.

 Cases of Abuse